 A cornerstone of the LBS experience is working alongside other students from a variety of backgrounds.
 Study groups provide a unique experience to work closely with a diverse group of peers, sharing perspectives and ways of working and forming a close bond.
-Many of our alumni quote the relationships formed through their study groups at LBS as some of the closest they have had through their career, still supporting one another years on.
+Many of our alumni tell us the relationships formed through their study groups at LBS are some of the closest they have had through their career, still supporting one another years on.

 Below, three current Early Careers students explain why study groups have been so beneficial to them.

 “In my term 1 study group, all six of us came from different countries and it was the diversity of opinions that I valued most from this experience.“

 “Study groups at London Business School are something very unique and they provided me with a different learning experience that I didn’t have during my undergraduate studies.
 Through this system you get the opportunity to not only learn from your professors, but to also discuss the ideas that are covered in the classroom with some of your fellow students.
 I found this extremely insightful because it provides an additional level of depth to the discussion and it enables you to debate different perspectives covering a range of topics.
 In my term 1 study group, all six of us came from different countries and it was the diversity of opinions that I valued most from this experience.